-A pediatric appendectomy is a surgery to remove a child’s appendix.
-The appendix is a small pouch that’s attached to the large intestine on the lower right side of the abdomen.
+An appendectomy is a surgery to remove a child’s appendix.
+The appendix is a small pouch that’s attached to the large intestine.
+It is on the lower right side of the abdomen.

-An appendix that is inflamed can burst if it is not removed.
-If this happens, infection can spread throughout the abdomen.
-This can cause peritonitis, a potentially dangerous condition.
+An appendix that is inflamed can burst if it is not taken out.
+If that happens, infection can spread throughout the belly (abdomen).
+It can cause a potentially dangerous health problem called peritonitis.